Kintu Musoke

-Kintu Musoke (born 8 May 1938) is Ugandan politician, journalist, and activist who served as the 7th Prime Minister of Uganda from 18 November 1994 to 5 April 1999 under President Yoweri Museveni.
+Kintu Musoke (born 8 May 1938) is a Ugandan politician, journalist, and activist who served as the 7th Prime Minister of Uganda from 18 November 1994 to 5 April 1999 under President Yoweri Museveni.
 A veteran of Uganda’s post-independence politics, he was closely associated with the Uganda People’s Congress (UPC) in the 1960s before joining the National Resistance Movement (NRM) in the 1980s.
-Musoke began his public life as a journalist and political mobilizer, co-founding the African Pilot newspaper and advocating for social justice, press freedom, and Pan-Africanism.
+Musoke began his public life as a journalist and political mobiliser, co-founding the African Pilot newspaper and advocating for social justice, press freedom, and Pan-Africanism.
 He went into exile during Idi Amin’s regime and became part of the opposition that mobilised against the dictatorship.
 After 1986, he held several ministerial posts, including Minister of Information, before his elevation to Prime Minister.
-Remembered as an independent-minded statesman, Musoke was respected across Uganda’s political spectrum for his integrity, principled leadership, and willingness to offer candid advice even to his own government.

-In later years, he was appointed to head a task force on fighting AIDS in Uganda.He also served as an Advisor to the President of Uganda and he is regarded as one of Uganda’s enduring political figures whose career spanned journalism, activism, and high office.
+In later years, he was appointed to head a task force on fighting AIDS in Uganda and served as an advisor to the President of Uganda.